Eastern Columbia Building

-The edifice is easily spotted from the Interstate 10 - Santa Monica Freeway, as well as many other sections of downtown, due to its bright "melting turquoise" terra cotta tiles and trademark four-sided clock tower, emblazoned with the word "EASTERN" in bright white neon on each face of the clock.
+The edifice can be spotted from the Interstate 10 - Santa Monica Freeway, as well as many other sections of downtown, due to its bright "melting turquoise" terra cotta tiles and four-sided clock tower, emblazoned with the word "EASTERN" in bright white neon on each face of the clock.

 The building is widely considered the greatest surviving example of Art Deco architecture in the city.
 It is one of the city's most photographed structures and an Art Deco landmark.